PolyhedralDev/TerraWiki/pages/guides/Creating-a-Terra-World-on-Fabric.md

 5. Boot your server back up.

-   > Your server should re-generate the world folder during startup
+   > Your server should re-generate the world folder during startup.

 6. Join your server and check if your new world is using Terra world generation.

 If you followed the steps correctly without any errors, then you have successfully set up a server with Terra!

+###### TROUBLESHOOTING WORLD SETUP

+>In the case that you run into issues during the world set up process, be sure to check you have followed each step
+>correctly.
+Check for any errors in console and try to interpret what the issue might be.
+>
+>Again you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to
+>shoot us a message on our [Discord server](https://discord.gg/PXUEbbF) and provide any relevant information and or
+>full server logs!